 “I asked if she would be willing to come to Goshen College to talk about her experience and her research all the wonderful things she’s doing, and she said she would be open to do that, just send her an email,” Abdelaziz said.

-She followed through and Snider will be speaking at Goshen College on Friday, May 10, at 2 p.m. in the Administration Building, Room 28.
-(Lecture is open to the public)
+She followed through and Snider spoke at Goshen College on Friday, May 10, 2019.

-Snider will present a brief history of the research into neutrinos that has brought us to our current understanding, and describe some of the new technologies for producing and detecting neutrinos, along with a few of the current research efforts into understanding the nature of neutrino oscillations and other properties of the neutrino.
+Snider presented a brief history of the research into neutrinos that has brought us to our current understanding, and described some of the new technologies for producing and detecting neutrinos, along with a few of the current research efforts into understanding the nature of neutrino oscillations and other properties of the neutrino.

 “It’s just amazing the work she’s doing,” Abdelaziz said.